-To acquire theoretical and practical knowledge in the surgical management of patients with aortic root dilatation and aortic regurgitation, with special interest in the sparing of the aortic valve.
+The Aortic Root and Valve Repair Fellowship provides an opportunity to acquire theoretical and practical knowledge in the surgical management of patients with aortic root dilatation and aortic regurgitation, with special interest in the sparing of the aortic valve.

-The Fellowship includes a generous financial contribution of €5,600 towards living and travel costs.
-In addition, EACTS will provide a bursary towards the cost of your attendance at the EACTS Annual Meeting.
+The Fellowship includes a generous financial contribution of €6,200 towards living and travel costs.
+EACTS will also provide a bursary towards the cost of your attendance at the 2024 EACTS Annual Meeting.

-Application & Selection Criteria
+Application and Selection Criteria

-- Previous experience in valve-sparing aortic root replacement.
+- Previous experience in valve-sparing aortic root replacement

-- Possibility of applying the knowledge and abilities acquired during the Fellowship in their own practice.
+- Possibility of applying the knowledge and abilities acquired during the Fellowship in their own practice

-- Academic experience in Aortic Root and Valve Repair surgery.
+- Academic experience in Aortic Root and Valve Repair surgery

-- Curriculum Vitae (CV).
+- Curriculum Vitae (CV)